 4 practical principles of high-quality database integration tests in Go

-Did you ever hear about a project where changes were tested on customers that you don’t like or countries that are not profitable?
-Or even worse – did you work on such project?
+Did you ever hear about a project where changes were tested on customers you don’t like or countries that aren’t profitable?
+Or even worse: did you work on such a project?

-It’s not enough to say that it’s just not fair and not professional.
-It’s also hard to develop anything new because you are afraid to make any change in your codebase.
+It’s not enough to say that it’s unfair and unprofessional.
+It’s also hard to develop anything new because you’re afraid to make any change in your codebase.

-In 2019 HackerRank Developer Skills Report Professional growth & learning was marked as the most critical factor during looking for a new job.
-Do you think you can learn anything and grow when you test your application in that way?
+In the 2019 HackerRank Developer Skills Report, Professional growth & learning was marked as the most important factor when looking for a new job.
+Do you think you can learn anything and grow when you test your application this way?

-To develop your application easily and with confidence, you need to have a set of tests on multiple levels.
-In this article, I will cover in practical examples how to implement high-quality database integration tests.
+To develop your application easily and with confidence, you need a set of tests on multiple levels.
+In this article, I will cover practical examples of implementing high-quality database integration tests.
 I will also cover basic Go testing techniques, like test tables, assert functions, parallel execution, and black-box testing.

-What it actually means that test quality is high?
+What does it actually mean for test quality to be high?

 4 principles of high-quality tests

-I prepared 4 rules that we need to pass to say that our integration tests quality is high.
+I prepared 4 rules that we need to pass to say that our integration test quality is high.

 1. Fast